rraamirez/Proyecto-Web/README.md

-# Proyecto Final "Tecnologías Web"
+# Final Project "Web Technologies"
-Proyecto realizado con HTML, CSS y PHP.
+Project made with HTML, CSS and PHP.
-Uso de framework bootstrap
-Completamente funcional.
+Use of bootstrap framework
+Fully functional.

+Fully functional application (backend and frontend) for managing incidents in municipalities.